React & Next.js

 import { PremiumGate } from '@/components/PremiumGate';

-export default function ArticlePage({ params }) {
+export default async function ArticlePage({ params }) {

 const article = await getArticle(params.slug);